leftkal/Covid-Vaccination-RDF-Knowledge/README.md

 It is where the sparql queries showcasing the database are located.

+## diagrams.ipynb

+This is a notebook that showcases some of the data collected through plots and graphs.

 # Depedencies

 The libraries needed for the notebooks are the following: